-Distance/Incline display-This display shows the distance you have walked and the have walked and the incline level of the tread-mill.
-The display will alternate between one number and the other every seven seconds.
-Note: Each time the Incline buttons are pressed, the display will change to show the incline setting.
+Distance/Incline/Laps display-This display shows the distance that you have walked, the incline level of the treadmill, and the number of

+1/4-mile laps you have completed.
+The display will change from one number to the next every few seconds.
+Note: Each time the incline changes, the display will show the current incline setting for several seconds.